 <p>

-<a href="https://www.earlymorningwithdave.com/p/every-day-is-an-adventure-when-it">
+<a href="https://www.earlymorningwithdave.com/p/optimism-remains-despite-us-strikes">

 Read more